demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

 Besides the dungeon's generation and tiles, the dungeon features a few unique mechanics that can shake up your scavenging adventure, or play a fun distraction.

+Many mechanics/enemies deal critical damage.
+This will deal damage to set the player's health to 15.
+If the player's health is already below 20, the damage will instead kill them.

 <details>
   <summary>Spoiler warning.
 Click here to see the features</summary>